AbeTechTips/bash-repo/README.md

 ### Purpose of this repository
-This repository hosts Bah scripts that has allowed me to handle management tasks.
+This repository hosts Bash scripts that has allowed me to handle management tasks.